 Between the “will he or won’t he attend” back and forth (...and heart attack, and paparazzi scandal) with Meghan’s father, her sister’s car accident, relatives showing up in London uninvited, and that one time her half brother “begged” Prince Harry to cancel the wedding, it’s hard to believe that the real-life version of the events is shaping up to be even more OMG-worthy than the Lifetime version.
-Luckily, this rock-solid couple still seems to be on cloud nine, having already arrived in Windsor with mile-wide smiles ahead of their royal wedding tomorrow.
+Luckily, after all the drama this rock-solid couple still seemed to be on cloud nine arriving in Windsor with mile-wide smiles ahead of their royal wedding.

 And as it turns out, they aren’t the only royal couple to deal with some big drama ahead of their big day.
 Scroll through to see all of the times other kings, queens, princes, and princesses also royally shook things up before their weddings.